Code-Institute-Submissions/Vannas-Beauty-Salon_MS1/README.md

 ## Structure

 - *Header*
-    - Salon logo positioned left, the navigation bar on the right
+    - Salon logo is positioned left, the navigation bar on the right
     - Appears on every page

 - *Navbar*